-It is my honor and privilege to serve the City as Fire Chief.
-Our accomplishments are only possible through the efforts of our greatest asset, the members of the Zion Fire and Rescue Department and it is to each of them that I express my gratitude.
-On behalf of the members of the Zion Fire and Rescue Department and myself, I also extend my gratitude to Mayor Al Hill, Commissioner Lloyd DeTienne, Commissioner Billy McKinney, Commissioner Mike McDowell, and Commissioner Richard Frierson for their support and service to the City.
+It is my honor and privilege to serve the City of Zion as Fire Chief.
+On behalf of the members of the Zion Fire and Rescue Department, I extend my gratitude to Mayor Al Hill, Commissioner Lloyd DeTienne, Commissioner Billy McKinney, Commissioner Mike McDowell, and Commissioner Christopher Fischer for their support and service to the City.
 I know firsthand the time and effort that is put into the City to make sure it is a great place to live and work.
 Despite the conditions faced, they have never lost focus on the need to provide public safety services for the City of Zion.